connexcs/docs/files.md

 ![alt text][files-1]

-2. A new page would open which would show already uploaded files.
+2. A new page will open which will show already uploaded files.
 On the top of the page, look for **"Upload"** button and click on it.

 ![alt text][files-2]